justynroberts/filewatcher/README.md

  - Presently 1 file = 1 webhook invocation, but could be modified to batch files.
  - Some nice features such as POST being non blocking and Log integration.
  - Consider both the parallelism and the queuing capability of the job for this.
+ - The Go version offers improved performance and cross-platform support.
- - If service stops, files could be missed, and wouldnt be picked up on restart
+ - If service stops, files could be missed, and wouldn't be picked up on restart

 **⚠️ Issues?**
 Please post to the repo, not the author.